OceanCalc

 Tips for accuracy

-• Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Apparent Wind Calculator.
+• Match input units to your chart, GPS, or instrument before trusting the Apparent Wind Calculator.

 Practical examples